canmi21/pulse/README.md

 ### Pulse
-A minimal macOS utility app with resource images.
+A minimal macOS utility application is similar in functionality to eul and istate.

 ### Usage